ByAUJay

 Smart Contract Audit Pricing: Per Line, Per Contract, or Per Risk?

-Security leaders increasingly ask: what’s the smartest way to buy assurance—by the line of code, by the engagement, or by outcomes?
-Below is a practical, number‑driven guide to structuring, negotiating, and sequencing smart contract audits in 2025–2026.
+Security leaders are starting to wonder: what's the best way to get assurance--should we go by the line of code, by the engagement, or focus on outcomes instead?
+Here’s a straightforward, number-focused guide to help you plan, negotiate, and effectively schedule smart contract audits for 2025-2026.

 Why audit pricing strategy matters now